 Not all people get a runny nose due to allergic rhinitis.
 In more rare cases, a running nose can be due to a brain trauma.
 In other cases, overuse of nasal sprays can lead to a running nose.
 Certain other foods (e.g., spices) and other irritants may also trigger this condition.
 Obviously, the triggers need to be avoided.

 A runny nose and allergies can appear only when one's body and brain O2 levels are much less than the physiological norm (40 seconds).
-Usually it is even less than 20 seconds for the DIY body-O2 test.
+Usually, it is even less than 20 seconds for the DIY body-O2 test.
 Tissue hypoxia is caused by ineffective breathing (too fast and heavy breathing).
 This makes the immune system weak and hypersensitive.
 Additional causes of low body and brain O2 are chest breathing (which reduces blood oxygenation) and mouth breathing (which leads to losses of blood levels of CO2 and nitric oxide generated in sinuses).

-Pinch your runny nose and walk fast with your running nose pinched.
+Pinch your nose and walk fast with your nose pinched.
 (Your mouth should be closed all the time.)
 You need to get more arterial CO2 to dilate arteries and arterioles (CO2 is the most potent dilator of arteries and arterioles).
 You will probably make about 15-25 steps.
 While walking, you should hold your breath until a strong desire to breathe appears.
-Afterwards, sit down with your spine totally straight.
+Afterward, sit down with your spine totally straight.
 After you release your nose, start reduced breathing (breathing less air than before this exercise).
 How?
 Instead of taking your usual big and frequent inhalations, take a smaller inhalation and using the diaphragm only.
 Then relax all muscles for an exhalation and repeat the cycle.
 Make another short inhalation and again just relax to exhale.
 Practice this reduced breathing while remaining relaxed.

 Your purpose is to maintain air hunger (shortage of air) for several minutes with total relaxation of body muscles.
 If your brain and body-O2 levels are low, it is normal that your breath pattern will be frequent during this exercise.
 This breathing exercise "how to stop a runny nose" increases brain and body-O2 content by about 3-5 seconds.

-How to get rid of runny nose for good
+Get rid of running nose for good

 - If, in addition to the previous condition, you can avoid your allergic triggers for about 2-3 months, then this time should desensitize your immune system to your allergic triggers.
-Therefore, you can get rid of a runny nose and all your allergies (to tree pollen, cat proteins and all other triggers).
+Therefore, you can get rid of a runny nose and all your allergies (to tree pollen, cat proteins, and all other triggers).

-This is the permanent solution (how to get rid of runny nose for good) found by medical doctors to permanently solve problems with a runny nose.
+This is the permanent solution (how to get rid of a runny nose for good) found by medical doctors to permanently solve problems with a runny nose.

 Related web pages: